jhmcstanton/rudder/README.md

   `jobs`, etc) inside pipeline definition (for example, a task may be able to use a previously defined resource as an input by passing a reference to it, rather than just its name)
+- Support breaking pipeline definitions into multiple pieces to allow composing them together
 - Small amounts of pipeline validation

+### Current State

+Currently this project supports building a pipeline from a single definition file.
+Nearly zero validation is performed and pipeline combinators are not yet implemented.

 ## Non-Goals